Zehelein/WLED/readme.md

 A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!

+## 🆕 Additions
+- Added wipe animations on power on and power off commands
+- Running the wipe animation also when the device receives power

 ## ⚙️ Features
 - WS2812FX library integrated for over 100 special effects
 - FastLED noise effects and 50 palettes